Distributed Representations of Lexical Sets and Prototypes in Causal Alternation Verbs: Experiments

-Once the fillers have been mapped to their respective vectors, a lexical set appears as a group of points in a multi-dimensional model.
+Once the fillers have been mapped to their corresponding vectors, a lexical set appears as a group of points in a multi-dimensional model.
 The centre of this group is the Euclidean mean among the vectors, which is a vector itself and is called centroid.
-In the first experiment, we calculated the co-ordinates of the centroid of the lexical sets S and O for any given verb\footnote{Every filler was weighted proportionally to its absolute frequency.}.
-Then we evaluated the cosine similarity of every vector member of the sets from its centroid.
-The value of this metric goes from 0 (overlap) to 1 (maximum distance) and is useful to evaluate how far a filler is from its prototype.
-We obtained two sets of cosine similarity values for each verb: these can be plotted as boxes and whiskers, like in Figure \ref{boxwhi}.
-The example represents those of \textit{dividere} `to split'.
-The rectangles stand for the values in the second and third quartiles, whereas the horizontal line for the median value.
-From all these distance values, we picked the median value for each lexical set.
-The plot of these medians for the S set and the O set of each verb ordered according to Haspelmath's ranking is shown in Figure \ref{fig1}.

-Two main results can be observed from these plots: the S lexical set is denser, whereas O is more scattered.
-This is demonstrated by the ranges where their distance values fall.
-Moreover, the median of the distances in S is normally lower for verbs that are lower according to the Haspelmath's scale.
-The averages of medians for the ten verbs on the left part of the scale (the most non-spontaneous) and for the ten verbs on the right (the most spontaneous) were compared.
-The average median in S was 0.696567 for the former and 0.585263 for the latter.
-The average median in O was 0.556878 for the former and 0.522418 for the latter.

-The second experiment consisted in estimating the cosine distance between the centroid of S and the centroid of O for each verb.
-This operation was aimed at finding to which extent the lexical sets of S and O overlap.
-In fact, \newcite{montemagni1995} and \newcite{mccarthy2000using} assessed in a corpus some asymmetries between these lexical sets, which in principle should share all their members.

-Inspecting our results, the distance between S and O seems to behave as a measure of the cross-linguistic frequency and morphology of a verb: the more the centroids tend to be set apart, the more the verb tends to have a non-derived and more frequent intransitive form.
-In fact, we compared the ranking of 20 alternating verbs according to the ratio of their cross-linguistic frequency of transitive and intransitive forms \cite{haspelmath2014coding} and a ranking based on the centroid distances of the same verbs.
-Both these rankings are plotted in Figure \ref{fig2}: every verb is associated with its position in the two scales.

-Both the scales display a common tendency.
-In particular a Spearman's ranking test was performed over them, yielding a mild positive correlation of $\rho = 0.56391$ with a quite strong confidence, i.e.\ with $p < 0.01$.\footnote{An alternative measure was considered for the ranking: the cardinality of the S-O intersection weighted by the set union.
-In this case, Spearman correlation was $\rho = 0.42255$, but it was not significant because $p \approx 0.06$.}
+In the first experiment, we measure the cosine distance of every vector member of a lexical set from the centroid estimated from all the other members.\footnote{Every filler was weighted proportionally to its absolute frequency.} This leave-one-out setting aims at avoiding biases due to outliers (such as phraseological usages or misspellings).
+In semantic terms, this measure should correspond to assessing how far a filler is from its prototype.

+We obtained two sets (S and O) of cosine distance values for each verb: these can be plotted as boxes and whiskers, like in Figure \ref{boxwhi}.
+The cosine distances are represented as a scatter plot: on its side, a box informs about the average (horizontal line), the median\footnote{The median is the value separating the higher half of the ordered values from the lower half.} (diamond), the second and third quartiles (rectangle), and the extremes (bars) of the distribution.